What are the pros and cons of changing mobile provider, and how do you make the switch? This guide tells you everything you need to know.

 How do I find out if I’m out of contract?

-Check your online mobile account or get in touch with your network provider.
+Check your online mobile account or contact your network provider.
 If you’re out of the minimum contract period, chances are you’re paying too much.

-It’s now a rule that your network provider has to tell you when your contract is coming to an end.
+It’s now a rule that your network provider must tell you when your contract is coming to an end.
 They should also tell you about their best available deals and send you annual reminders if you’re out of contract.

 Once you’ve found and signed up for a new deal, switching providers is usually easy.
 In some cases, you’ll need to contact your old provider or cancel your old direct debit.
 If you want to transfer your current number to your new contract, you simply ‘text to switch’ to change your mobile phone network by SMS.
 Here’s how it works: